iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.7/report.md

 </p>

 > Have not received actual work in months.
 Lots of alerts about people safeguarding but when called no action required.
 Also I'm supposed to be a driver but haven't seen a driver call since I initially registered.<br> :date: __2021-02-26 18:26:17__

-> The AED upload function doesn't work on my phone.
-Every time I go to upload a geo-tagged picture it crashes, regardless of crop size.
-Geo-tagging is also often inaccurate, so should be replaced with manual location entry.<br> :date: __2021-02-16 07:28:02__

 > This app worked very well with my previous Android 10.
 Since upgrading my phone to a new Android 10, I stopped getting sound notifications.
 I followed your FAQs, allowed all permissions, but I still don't get them as sound alert.
 I used to have a sound notification for a simulated task, but I don't get it now.
 Can you help please as I may miss request if I don't look on the screen...<br> :date: __2021-02-11 11:50:54__